 Stretch codes policies may require buildings to meet codes through either prescriptive measures or through a whole-building reduction in energy.
 The way the policy is written will drive methods of estimating gross technical potential.
 For Slipstream/MEEA’s Phase 1 Report of Energy Stretch Code & Building Performance Standard Programs for Illinois (presented to IL SAG MT Savings Working Group on March 17th, 2021), we presented methods and calculations of gross technical savings that reflects similar methods provided here, with utility specific potential and whole-building energy reduction approach.

-Below are the key pieces of evaluation activities to estimate gross technical potential, which include the Unit Energy Savings estimation and the number of applicable units in the commercial new construction market:
+Below are the key pieces of evaluation activities to estimate gross technical potential, which include the Unit Energy Savings (if the stretch code is adopted in a more prescriptive, measure-based approach), a whole building savings estimation, and the number of applicable units in the commercial new construction market:

-Review of Primary Sources: Utility documentation provides the starting point for these analyses.
-They may include the study reports, described above, as well as documentation detailing utility actions supporting code advancement.
+Review of Primary Sources: Best practices of policy advancement would include thorough research of the proposed stretch code prior to its adoption.
+Research activities would include secondary research, market analysis, energy analysis, cost effectiveness, potential impacts to municipalities considering the stretch code, and draft code language.
+Utilities are uniquely positioned to assist and provide policy advancement research, but regardless of the source of policy advancement research documentation provides the starting point for these analyses.
+The Gross Technical Potential would leverage the policy advancement research with regards to the gap analysis, unit savings evaluation, and unit quantity evaluation.
 Documents provided may include Excel workbooks, relevant research materials, market data sets, or memos explaining methods and assumptions.
+This may include, but is not limited to, the 2018-2019 Illinois Energy Code Compliance Studies, utility-specific baseline studies and potential studies.

 Gap Analysis: Evaluators may request or seek out additional data where utility documentation appears incomplete.

+Unit Savings Evaluation: depending on the stretch code policy, the unit savings could be approached with a per measure estimation (in the case of a measure-based policy) or a whole building estimation (if the stretch code requires a whole building or EUI energy reduction).
+If stretch code policies are prescriptive in nature, each measure should be evaluated independently, while a whole-building energy reduction approach would be evaluated once per code update cycle.
+Based on the recently signed CEJA language, we recommend following the whole building approach, but we provide both methods here:

-Unit Savings Evaluation: Evaluator reviews engineering algorithm or energy model inputs, assumptions, and methodology to determine accuracy of utility estimates.
+Measure-based Evaluation: Evaluator reviews engineering algorithm or energy model inputs, assumptions, and methodology to determine accuracy of utility estimates.
 Where necessary, evaluators pursue secondary research and recreate unit savings to develop their own UES estimates.

-If stretch code policies are prescriptive in nature, each measure should be evaluated independently, while a whole-building energy reduction approach would be evaluated once per code update cycle.
+Whole Building Savings Estimation: To estimate a whole building energy savings potential, evaluators would review models created in the policy advancement phase by building type.
+The original models could be developed by a utility or another policy advocate using an established comprehensive building energy simulation models such as EQuest, Trane Trace, or Carrier HAP.
+For each building type a statewide code compliant model would be developed as well as a stretch code compliant model.
+The models would be run for the 8,760 hours in a typical weather year and compared for potential savings by building type.

-Unit Quantity Evaluation: Reputable third-party sources may be brought in here to supply market data allowing for consistent new construction predictions.
-Dodge Data may be employed to arrive at market data.
+New Construction Market Estimation : Reputable third-party sources may be brought in here to supply market data allowing for consistent new construction predictions.
+For example, Dodge Data may be employed to arrive at market data.

 Gross Energy Savings